 Another weather-related issue you may find when it comes to outdoor events are sudden changes in temperature.
 If your auction is taking place during hot or cold months, or even a period of time where the outdoor temperature can vary pretty wildly, you’ll want to ensure your guests’ comfort.
 Renting an outdoor event tent provides you an opportunity to bring in portable heaters or fans to keep guests comfy while they enjoy your auction event.
 Make sure you’ve got a way to power your heater or fan or they won’t do much good.

 One thing to consider during your outdoor auction event is wind.
 Strong gusts may wreck auction items or blow away bid sheets.
 Having an event tent to keep auction items displayed in can cut down on the wind’s influence.
 But, if you need to power fans or are risking the wind with a tent-less event, it’s important to secure everything on your auction item table.
 A bid sheet blowing away in the breeze may cause a lot of confusion or create a big missed opportunity.
 If there are fragile items, consider keeping them boxed and display a picture of the item instead.

 Easily secure your bid sheets by attaching them to clipboards.
 However, if one flies away, print and pack extras to replace it.
 This is also important if your silent auction gets intense and one sheet isn’t enough for a popular auction item.

-Pro Tip: Use app-based bidding (like our auction tools) instead of paper bid sheets to create a paperless auction experience.
+Pro Tip: Use auction and bidding software (like ours) instead of paper bid sheets to create a paperless auction experience.

 Be a people pleaser